The stock rout isn't over: Dow tumbles - KESQ

 By Anneken Tappe, CNN Business

-Wall Street was in the red again Monday as investors worried about the Federal Reserve’s policy path, the tensions in Ukraine, earnings season and — of course — inflation.
+Wall Street was deep in the red again Monday as investors feared the Federal Reserve’s plans to hike interest rates will eat into corporate profits.
+The tensions in Ukraine, earnings season and — of course — inflation weren’t helping, either.

+It’s shaping up to be the worst day for the market since October 2020 when rising Covid infections, the impending election and questions over additional government stimulus weighed on stocks.

+The Dow fell more than 1,000 points at its weakest.
+As of the early afternoon it was trading down some 800 points, or 2.4%.

-The Nasdaq Composite, which entered correction territory last week, was the biggest loser of the morning, trading down 3.1%.
+The Nasdaq Composite, which entered correction territory last week, was the biggest loser, trading down 3.4% in the early afternoon.

+Each day last week, stocks fared worse in the final hour of trading, which tends to be a bad sign for the next day, said TD Ameritrade chief market strategist JJ Kinahan.
+That negative sentiment continued Monday.

 Then there’s the Fed meeting, concluding with Wednesday’s policy statement and subsequent press conference.
 As of Monday morning, market expectations for this week are that the central bank will keep interest rates near zero for a little longer, according to the CME FedWatch tool.
 But for the next meeting, which isn’t until March, expectations of a quarter-percentage-point rate hike are above 80%.